top of page

 Is there, by chance, anything in this game that resembles a dance?

-“...Without the pressure of the time factor, the competitive element tends to dissolve into a larger picture.
-There is beauty at any stage of the game.
-Everything follows a certain course, and produces a certain pattern, the combinations are endless.
-Now you are not set about to defeat others, you are part of a sort of ‘cosmic’ dance, where anything you do influences the others and vice versa.
-The end result has ceased to be the main motivation, the ‘journey’ itself becomes the transcendent part of the game, not the arrival at the destination”.
+“...Without the pressure of time, the competitive element dissolves into a larger picture.
+There is beauty at every stage of the game.
+Each move follows a certain course, creating patterns that seem endless.
+No longer focused solely on defeating others, you become part of a kind of ‘cosmic’ dance, where every action influences the whole, and the whole, in turn, responds.
+The final outcome ceases to be the primary motivation—the journey itself becomes the transcendent experience, rather than the arrival at a destination”.

 “Timeless dance of Beauty”.
 April 11, 2020